VIAME/VIAME/README.md

 ------------------

 To install, extract the binaries and place them in a directory of your choosing, for example C:\Program Files\VIAME on Windows or /opt/noaa/viame on Linux.
+Lastly, set the PYTHON_INSTALL_DIR variable at the top of the setup_viame.sh (Linux) or setup_viame.bat (Windows) to point to the location of your installed Anaconda distribution.
+Run through some of the examples to validate the installation.

 Installation Requirements: [Anaconda3 5.2.0](https://repo.continuum.io/archive/) and [CUDA 8.0 GA2](https://developer.nvidia.com/cuda-toolkit-archive).